sburrel/AIDL2019_PROJECT_SBD/Readme.md

 - Version 5: Architecture 2 with CosineEmbeddingLoss and ResNet50 as feature extractor
 - Version 5: Architecture 2 with CosineEmbeddingLoss and ResNet101 as feature extractor
 - Version 7: Architecture 2 with CosineEmbeddingLoss and ResNext50 as feature extractor
-The checkpoint weights for the best results of each one of the different versions can be found in the corresponding folder.

 ## TO DO